VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Case Studies

 For input disagreement, the RM-ANOVA determined that feedback condition had a significant effect ($F(2,22) = 4.798, p < 0.05$), while flying direction did not ($F(1.254,13.789) = 0.628, p = 0.476$).
 The interaction between feedback condition and flying direction was also not significant ($F(4,44) = 1.566, p = 0.200$).
 The pairwise comparison between feedback conditions revealed that there was less disagreement with VSC compared to NA ($p < 0.01$)

-In summary, VSC caused fewer collisions and less input disagreement compared to NA, and achieved comparable performance with FSC.
-Additionally, the right and upward directions had more collisions than the forward condition, highlighting the increasing reliance users had on haptic feedback when under limited visual capacity.
+In summary, VSC caused fewer collisions and less input disagreement than NA, and achieved comparable performance with FSC.
+Additionally, the right and upward directions had more collisions than the forward condition, highlighting users' increasing reliance on haptic feedback when visual capacity was limited.
 Thus, our hypotheses were accepted.